JackDrogon/LinuxKernelReading/Documentation/gpu/drm-usage-stats.rst

 Each possible memory type which can be used to store buffer objects by the GPU in question shall be given a stable and unique name to be returned as the string here.

-The name "memory" is reserved to refer to normal system memory.
+The region name "memory" is reserved to refer to normal system memory.

 Value shall reflect the amount of storage currently consumed by the buffer objects belong to this client, in the respective memory region.